-Although the speed of change in most businesses is running at the fastest pace ever, the standard ERP Project Management approach to implementing a new ERP system continues to follow the recommended steps.
+The speed of change in most businesses is arguably running at the fastest pace we have seen.
+There are overarching standards in ERP project management, and then there are several methodologies you can apply to your work.
+In the traditional approach, there are standard steps to follow, as you would imagine.
 These steps come with structure, formal sign-off and no concept of revisiting the defined solution once the process moves on.
-Stages that cover determining the business needs, designing and testing, then implementation can take place.
-It sounds like the project will always be in control – so why are so many ERP projects “failing?”
-It is in visiting these stages, that have led to this approach to being named “waterfall methodology.”
+Stages cover determining the business needs, designing and testing, then implementation can take place.
+It sounds like you’ve covered all basis and you’re in control.
+So, why do we hear that so many ERP projects fail?

-Agile Methodology has grown up to address the issues of trying to implement any business system in a purely sequential way based upon a scope determined right at the start of the process.
-Agile ERP Project Management offers flexibility while still encompassing controls and procedures.
+In reality, a system implementation is a complex project and not one you can speed through following a series of steps.
+Agile Methodology has grown up to address the issues of trying to implement any business system in a purely sequential way based upon a scope determined right at the beginning of the process.
+Agile ERP project management offers flexibility while still encompassing controls and procedures.
 It recognises that the key to successfully managing projects is to break them into stages, plan the current step in detail while maintaining flexibility about subsequent stages.

 Agile knows that you don’t often get it right the first time so is focused on evolving quickly.
 Agile listens to the user responses and then adapting the solution through a series of iterations.
 It makes sense to build more straightforward solutions that are fit for purpose, easy to test, smoothly adopted, and simple to maintain.
 Subsequently, modify these solutions based on user feedback.